syllog1sm/redshift/README.md

 Tech notes:
 * Arc-eager transition-based dependency parser
 * Averaged perceptron for learning
-* redshift.parser.BeamParser is basically the model of Zhang and Nivre (2011).
-Main departure is we use the maximum violation update strategy of Huang et al (2012).
+* redshift.parser.BeamParser is basically the model of Zhang and Nivre (2011)
 * redshift.parser.GreedyParser adds the non-monotonic model of Honnibal et al (2013) to the dynamic oracle model of Goldberg and Nivre (2012)
 * redshift.features includes the standard Zhang and Nivre (2011) feature set, and also some work pending publication.